-Two options we think might be worth your time are our own Nutrisense mobile app and the Dexcom G6 suite of apps.
+Two options we think may be worth your time are our own Nutrisense mobile app and the Dexcom G6 suite of apps.
+In this article, we’ll look at the pros and cons of using the Nutrisense vs. Dexcom apps and what features the different apps developed by Dexcom have to offer.

 This basic Dexcom mobile app pairs with your Dexcom CGM and displays your blood glucose level on your mobile device, handheld receiver, compatible smartwatch, or computer.
 It can also display this data on the home screen or as a widget.